raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-03-16-on-leadership-and-teamwork.md

 - Moving beyond 'heroic' leadership
     - there is **no such thing as a 'complete leader'**
+        - Great leaders **don't allow employees to leverage them**, they **teach the employee to leverage their strengths**, and in doing so, it's **a win for the executive, the employee and the enterprise as a whole**

+        - **master the art of teaching and coaching** through the application of skillful questions
+            - **be sincere** - think about how you can help the person you're communicating with. make an honest effort to **find out how you can help them achieve their objectives by coaching them** and not just serving up a solution on a silver platter.

+            - be effective - once you understand what the issues are you're now in a better position to coach and teach

+            - be challenging - ask questions that are insightful such that they require thought to be answered. help people understand how bright they are and where their talents and gifts are by setting a high chinning bar

+            - be personal - use questions that encourage the other person to reveal their thoughts and emotions.

+            - be competent

     - Entrepreneurial leadership thinking
         - **No one can know or do everything**